 Thanks to Lori Kline for providing the lead on Tappan!
-Her stepfather was born there in his boyhood home in January, 1928 during a bad snow storm.
-His family had to wait until the weather & roads cleared up two weeks later to get to the nearest hospital.
+Her stepfather was born there in his boyhood home in January of 1928 during a bad snow storm.
+His family had to wait until the weather and roads cleared up 2 weeks later to get to the nearest hospital.

-Atwood, OH (Oak Dale) – (early 1800s – 1936 farming & railroad town abandoned during the construction of Atwood Lake)
+Atwood, OH (Oak Dale) – (early 1800s – 1936 farming and railroad town abandoned during the construction of Atwood Lake)